sjohn1/ally-code-challenge/readme.md

 **_Layer 'Bus Stops'_**

-This Layer shows the derived bus stops.
-By clicking in the markers, the properties are displayed:
+This Layer shows the bus stops derived.
+By clicking on the markers, the properties are displayed:

 - percentage: shows the percentage from criterion 5 (see above)
 - nr_points: shows the number of points, which were members of the cluster of which this bus stop location was derived.